TEALSK12/2nd-semester-introduction-to-computer-science/readings.md

 ```

 The global statement tells the interpreter something like, “In this function, when I say
-been_called, I mean the global variable; don’t create a local one.”
+`been_called`, I mean the global variable; don’t create a local one.”

 Here’s an example that tries to update a global variable: